zachpuck/aks-engine-automation/README.md

 1. `make run`

 In as separate terminal:
-1. update sample CR with your azure credentials: ./config/samples/azure_v1beta1_akscluster.yaml
+1. Update sample CR with your azure credentials: ./config/samples/azure_v1beta1_akscluster.yaml
 1. `kubectl apply -f ./config/samples/azure_v1beta1_akscluster.yaml`
+1. View the opctl event stream by navigating to http://localhost:42224/#/events

 You can now see the created resource by typing `kubectl get akcluster`

 **Features needed**:
 1. scaling